idkrn123/dynamo/README.md

 }
 ```

 You can also use the web client included in the `client/` directory.
-It will be updated to include more features soon; however, it will never include user authentication, billing, etc. as that is outside of the scope of this project (for now, at least!)
+It will be updated to include more features soon.

 TODO:
 - GitPython function calls